ldaniels528/trifecta/README.md

     [5945:075] 2c.31.30.2e.38.31.2c.31.30.2e.39.31.2c.31.30.2e.38.30.2c.33.36.35.35.38.2c | ,10.81,10.91,10.80,36558, |
     [5945:100] 4e.2f.41.2c.22.4e.2f.41.22                                                | N/A,"N/A"                 |

-The previous command resulted in the creation of a message cursor (notice below our prompt changed).
+The previous command resulted in the creation of a navigable cursor (notice below how our prompt has changed).

+    kafka:com.shocktrade.quotes.csv/0:5945> _

 Let's view the cursor:

     kafka:com.shocktrade.quotes.csv/0:5945> kcursor